October 4 1861 Thursday

 Virginia.
 Confederate Major-General Earl Van Dorn arrived from Texas to assume command of an unofficial Corps in the Army of the Potomac.
 The other Corps was assigned to Major-General Gustavus Woodson Smith.
 The army remained in the hands of General Joseph Eggleston Johnston, assisted by his second-in-command (effectively acting as Chief of Staff) General Pierre Gustave Toutant Beauregard.

 Virginia.
-Incidents at Edwards Ferry and Cheat Mountain.
+Incident at Cheat Mountain.

 Union Organisation